Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 ### Installing Chaos Mesh

-You can install Chaos Mesh on your Kubernetes cluster using a script.
+You can install Chaos Mesh on the Kubernetes cluster using a script.
 This script will automatically install the required components and related Service Account.

 ```bash
 # Install Chaos Mesh